emilyebenedict/PretermPlasmidPhageProject/README.md

 # PretermPlasmidPhageProject
 Scripts used by J. Ryou, E.E.
-Benedict, and S. Paruthiyil for analysis and visualization of microbiome data from NICU-hospitalized preterm infants
+Benedict, and S. Paruthiyil for analysis and visualization of microbiome data from NICU-hospitalized preterm infants.

+**bash includes read processing, assembly, annotation, and comparison**